niplav/site/masturbation_and_attractiveness.md

 ### Testing the Sensitivity

-To test whether my implementation of Student's t-test was correct, I first checked the hypothesis with the dummy data with the probabilities in the code above (where abstinence from masturbation has no effect at all):
+To test whether my code was correct, I first checked the hypothesis with the dummy data with the probabilities in the code above (where abstinence from masturbation has no effect at all):

 	$ kg -l ./load.kg
 		.fc(.ic("../../data/masturbation_attractiveness_dummy_even.csv"));data::csv.load()